moleculerjs/site/source/docs/0.13/moleculer-repl.md

 ```

 ### Custom commands
-You can define your custom REPL commands in broker options to extend Moleculer REPL commands.
+Custom REPL commands can be defined in broker options to extend Moleculer REPL commands.

 ```js
 const broker = new ServiceBroker({